Granville County Vehicle Impound Guide

 How to Find Your Vehicle

-The most efficient way to locate your vehicle is to check the paperwork from your arrest or contact the authorities involved:
+The fastest way to locate your vehicle is to check your arrest paperwork or contact the authorities involved in your arrest.

-- Check Your Arrest Paperwork: The arresting officer should have provided you with paperwork that includes the name and contact information of the towing company used.
-This is the quickest way to find your vehicle.
+• Check Your Arrest Paperwork: The arresting officer should have provided you with paperwork that includes the name of the towing company and their contact information.
+Start there.

 What You Need to Retrieve Your Vehicle